Skip to content

 Rule Medium Severity

-• Verify Permissions on cron.daily
+• Verify /boot/grub2/grub.cfg Permissions

-To properly set the permissions of /etc/cron.daily, run the command:
+File permissions for <code>/boot/grub2/grub.cfg</code> should be set to 600.
+To properly set the permissions of <code>/boot/grub2/grub.cfg</code>, run the command: <pre>$ sudo chmod 600 /boot/grub...

 Rule Medium Severity